open-atmos/camp/test/monarch/README.md

 `conf.profileCuda = "x"`

-Where x is "nsight" for using Nsight, and "nvprof" for the "nvprof" profiler, both from Nvidia.
+Where x is "nsight" for using Nvidia Nsight profiler.

 `conf.caseBase = "x"`